dmbaturin/hvinfo/README.md

 # hvinfo
-Yet another hypervisor detection tool, this time in a high level language and doesn't want root privileges.
+Yet another hypervisor detection tool for UNIX-like systems.

+### Design goals

+* Single high level language (Ada 2005).
+Even if certain things require more code.
+* No root privileges required, ever.
+Even if it means running checks in inconvenient ways.
+* Support for at least the most popular UNIX-like systems, not just Linux.

 ## Building